WebBreacher/welp/README.md

    - All the attacks that PHP-IDS looks for in the default-filters.xml file (this file required during run-time)</ul>

 There are some caveats for using WELP:<br>
-   - Right now it only works for Apache 2.x access.logs.<br>
+   - Right now it only works for Apache 2.x access and IIS 7.5 logs.<br>
    - This will only see HTTP GET request parameters.
 POSTS and other methods will not be seen in the logs.<br>

 This script is my first real python script so suggestions for improvement are welcome.<br>